Tencent/TurboTransformers/README.md

 4. June 2020 v0.2.1, TurboTransformers added BLIS as a BLAS provider option.
 Better performance on AMD CPU.
 5. April 2020 v0.0.1, TurboTransformers released, and achieved state-of-the-art BERT inference speed on CPU/GPU.

+## Cite us
+Cite this paper, if you use TurboTransformers in your research publication.
+@article{fang2020turbotransformers,
+  title={TurboTransformers: An Efficient GPU Serving System For Transformer Models}, author={Fang, Jiarui and Yu, Yang and Zhao, Chengduo and Zhou, Jie}, journal={arXiv preprint arXiv:2010.05680}, year={2020}
+}

 ## Contact us
 Although we recommand you post your problem with github issues, you can also join in our Turbo user group.